eason1218/2024_US_Elections/README.md

 ## Statement on LLM usage

-Some coding and editing writing in this paper is done by the help of ChatGPT 4o and the entire chat history is available in usage.txt located in the "llm" folder under "other" folder.
+Some coding and editing writing in this paper is done with the help of ChatGPT 4o and the entire chat history is available in usage.txt located in the "llm" folder under the "other" folder.